danriti/moleskine/burndown-new-features/README.md

 ## Milestone Enhancements

-Finally, we added some nice UI enhancements to our milestone view:
+Finally, we added a few UI enhancements to our milestone view:

-![Milestone Updates][11]

 1. **Set Due Date**: a quick link for users with admin access for the repository to set a due date on the milestone.
 1. **Progress Bar**: know the exact process percent of your milestone at any time.
 1. **Days Open Column**: know the length an issue was open and identify long standing issues that are becoming stagnant.

+![Milestone Updates][11]

 Got an idea for a new feature?
 Do you use Burndown to help keep your team on track?
 We'd be happy to hear your ideas or how you use Burndown, so feel free